Storyblok Raises $80M Series C - Read News

 If you are interested in implementing these accessibility features and more, you can find detailed instructions in this article on creating an accessible website with Storyblok.

-Section titled Summary: Should you care about Web Accessibility?
-And if so, how can the right CMS help you create accessible content?
 Summary: Should you care about Web Accessibility?
 And if so, how can the right CMS help you create accessible content?

 Web Accessibility is important for all of us.
 The topic is becoming increasingly important for businesses worldwide as new accessibility requirements and laws come into place all over the world in upcoming years, and the awareness for previously underrepresented user groups comes into focus.
 By choosing the right CMS, organizations can set up their teams for success in creating accessible content for a broad audience.
 A headless CMS like Storyblok is a great choice in this endeavour as it gives you the freedom to pick your own tech stack and adapt content structures, additional tools and layout to your own needs.